-I am a humanistic, integrative counsellor and psychotherapist holding both BACP and NCS membership..
+I am a humanistic, integrative counsellor and psychotherapist and an accredited member of the National Counselling Society.
 I work relationally in all of my therapeutic work, which means I work from the understanding that the relationship between myself and my client will be a catalyst of change in the therapeutic work we undertake together.
 I will not usually advise you, or tell you what I think you should do, but rather I will offer you a non-judgemental space to talk through your concerns and find your own meanings for your experiences.
 Sometimes I might offer theoretical concepts which I think could be of use, however these are just offerings, and there is no expectation that you should adopt those ideas.
 It is my belief that you are the expert on yourself; I endeavour to be alongside you in our work together.

 I work with a wide range of issues including: